Off the beaten path Christmas in Occitanie, France

 Viaduct de Millau

 Anyways, the next week we stayed with friends in a pretty green house in a town close to Millau.
 I won’t tell you where, because anywhere you stay in France in a little village or town is usually better than staying in a big city.
 Well, that depends on whether or not you’re a country or city lover.
 Doesn’t it?
 Just make sure you get un gentil et sympa host.
-When I’m not using Airbnb, I use Hotelscombined, because it picks up the cheapest rates from all the booking sites, including Bookings.com, Agoda and more.
-Makes it a lot easier to compare.
+When I’m not using Airbnb, I use end up booking with Booking.com.
+I don’t know why.
+I just find it easier to use.

 So every time we went anywhere we passed either over or under the famous Millau Viaduct, the bridge spans the gorge of the River Tarn.
 It’s the tallest bridge in the world at 343 metres and is a cable stayed bridge whose construction completed in December 2004 for around 394 million Euros.
 The rides on it and near it are just amazing, and well worth the few Euros you spend to get onto the bridge.
 I still have a few videos of them 😉 There’s also a viewing point created some distance away for all the tourists that come here just to take pics. 😉